SaiSindhuja197/mslearn-fabric/Instructions/Labs/04-data-science.md

        print(exp.name)
     ```

-1. Add a new code cell to the notebook, enter the following code and run it to retrieve a specific experiment.
+1. Add a new code cell to the notebook, enter the following code, and run it to retrieve a specific experiment.
 You can get it by its name:

     ```python
    experiment_name = "experiment-churn"